BerkeleyLab/upcxx/INSTALL.md

 #### Additional System Requirements for ROCmRDMA-accelerated memory kinds:

-This version of UPC++ supports ROCmRDMA acceleration of memory kinds on selected platforms using modern AMD-branded GPUs and Mellanox-branded InfiniBand network hardware, when using the native ibv-conduit.
-Additional requirements:
+This version of UPC++ supports ROCmRDMA acceleration of memory kinds data transfers on selected platforms using modern AMD-branded GPUs.
+This support requires one of the following native network conduit configurations, and the current/default version of GASNet-EX:

+* ibv-conduit with recent Mellanox-branded InfiniBand network hardware
+* ofi-conduit on HPE Cray EX with HPE Slingshot-11 (cxi provider)
+* ofi-conduit on HPX Cray EX with HPE Slingshot-10 (verbs provider)

+Additional Requirements:

 * Linux OS with x86\_64 or ppc64le CPU (not ARM)
-* Recent Mellanox-branded InfiniBand network hardware
 * ROCK AMD GPU kernel driver installed
-* ibv-conduit built from the current version of GASNet-EX (the default for this release)

 When using ROCmRDMA-accelerated memory kinds, calls to `upcxx::copy` will offload the data transfer to the network adapter, streaming data directly between the